James Winchester (American football)

-James Winchester (born August 6, 1989) is an American football long snapper for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Oklahoma.
+James Winchester (born August 6, 1989) is an American professional football long snapper for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Oklahoma Sooners.
+A three-time Super Bowl champion, he has won Super Bowls LIV, LVII, and LVIII with the Chiefs.

 Professional career

 Philadelphia Eagles

 Winchester signed with the Philadelphia Eagles as an undrafted free agent on August 11, 2013.
 He was released by the team on August 25 during the Eagles first round of roster cutdowns.

 Kansas City Chiefs

 Winchester was signed by the Kansas City Chiefs on March 13, 2015.
 On January 23, 2017, Winchester signed a five-year, $4.45 million contract extension with the Chiefs.

-On September 17, 2017, in Week 2 against the Philadelphia Eagles, Winchester forced a fumble on a Darren Sproles punt return.
+On September 17, 2017, in Week 2 against the Eagles, Winchester forced a fumble on a Darren Sproles punt return.
 The fumble was recovered by teammate Anthony Sherman and helped set up a field goal scoring drive.

 Winchester won Super Bowl LIV with the Chiefs after defeating the San Francisco 49ers 31–20.

 On November 23, 2021, Winchester signed a two-year contract extension with the Chiefs through the 2023 season.

-Winchester won his second Super Bowl ring when the Chiefs defeated the Philadelphia Eagles 38-35 in Super Bowl LVII.
+Winchester won his second Super Bowl when the Chiefs defeated the Philadelphia Eagles 38–35 in Super Bowl LVII.

+Winchester won his third Super Bowl when the Chiefs defeated the 49ers 25–22 in overtime in Super Bowl LVIII giving Winchester his second straight championship.

+On March 11, 2024, the Chiefs re-signed Winchester to a one-year, $1.377 million extension.

+On March 10, 2025, Winchester re-signed with the Chiefs on a one-year, $1.65 million extension.